terraform-aviatrix-modules/terraform-aviatrix-azure-transit/README.md

 --- | ---
 region | Azure region to deploy the transit VNET in azure_account_name | The Azure accountname on the Aviatrix controller, under which the controller will deploy this VNET cidr | The IP CIDR wo be used to create the VNET.
-Assumes a /16.

 The following variables are optional: